unlisted/bascppub/README.md

 * result - win, lose, roll again, reset

-Game loosly follows the rules of Street Dice (craps) which can be found here https://wizardofodds.com/games/street-dice/
+Game loosly follows the rules of Street Dice (craps) which can be found here

+https://wizardofodds.com/games/street-dice/

+Game state is defined simply in two S3 keys for the sake of quickly producing a working game.
+With more time available for design I would have liked to address the following items.
+* properly serialize game state (use Python 3 for byte type support)
+* support multiuser by generating and returning gameID and storing game state for each gameID
+* keep metrics (win/loss streaks, etc..)
+* lazy initialize state (currently reset must be called before roll on fresh deploy)

 ```
 (chalice-demo) morgan@chair:~/work/ad/basicpub$ http https://v9dqfziqk4.execute-api.us-east-2.amazonaws.com/dev/dice/reset